- Application Procedures

 Once we confirm the faculty member's support of your application, your application will be forwarded to the CJS Visiting Scholar Committee.

 Step 3 — The CJS Visiting Scholar Committee will review your application.
 If your research proposal, length of stay, and academic background are compatible with the Center's academic mission, we will notify you of your preliminary acceptance by e-mail.
-After you received preliminary approval, please complete and mail the following documents to: Center for Japanese Studies, University of California, Berkeley, 2223 Fulton Street, 5F, Berkeley, CA 94720-2318.
+After you received preliminary approval, please complete and mail the following documents to: Center for Japanese Studies, University of California, Berkeley, 1995 University Avenue, Suite 520G, Berkeley, CA 94720-2318.

 a) Application Fee (nonrefundable) – an international money order or check drawn on a U.S. bank — made payable to "U.C.
 Regents" — in the amount of $100.
 Your application will not be processed until receipt of the application fee.